top of page

 • Account for taxes and savings goals

-What's left is your owner pay capacity.
-If it's too tight, revisit your pricing or expenses.
+What's left is your owner pay capacity., if it's too tight, revisit your pricing or expenses.

 4. Don't Drain the Business Dry

-Paying yourself is essential—but so is maintaining business stability.
+Paying yourself is essential, but so is maintaining business stability.

 • Keep at least 1-2 months of operating expenses in the bank